Education in the prison system

 -

-With recruitment and onboarding costs soaring with the cost of living rises, the benefit of seeking talent through our channels is becoming more and more clear.
-We involve employers in our curriculum creation, making sure that our learners are gaining the important industry standard skills that will help them succeed in their roles on release.
+With recruitment and onboarding costs soaring as the cost of living rises, the benefit of seeking talent through our channels is becoming more and more clear.

 -